22 Nov Veterinary Translation: A Science Everyone Should Know

 While closely linked to human health, veterinary science remains a relatively unexplored field for medical translators.
 This is despite veterinary translation playing a vital role in environmental protection, food safety, and animal health, as well as in public health.
 In fact, at least 60% of all known infectious human diseases, and 75% of emerging human diseases originate in animals.
-Nevertheless, it is an extremely specialised field in its own right, in which mere extrapolation from human medicine is not enough.
+Nevertheless, veterinary translation is an extremely specialised field in its own right, in which mere extrapolation from human medicine is not enough.
+Professional veterinary translation services are essential to ensure accuracy and compliance in the animal health industry.

 Key factors in a perfect veterinary translation